-This may happen if the space inside the ambulance is crowded, and if the dog’s presence would interfere with the emergency staff’s ability to treat a person.
-In that case, staff need to make arrangements to have the dog transported to the hospital.
+This may happen if the space inside the ambulance is crowded and if the dog’s presence would interfere with the emergency staff’s ability to treat a person.
+In that case, staff needs to make arrangements to have the dog transported to the hospital.

 What can you ask of someone if you see them with a service dog attempting to access a public area, and it’s not obvious it’s a service dog?

 There are only two specific questions that staff can ask.